1871fotc/1871fotc.github.io/docs/stories/lest-we-forget-navy.md

 Two sailors from the Netherlands Merchant Navy are also buried at Toowong Cemetery.
 They are mentioned in the [Brisbane General Cemetery citation](https://www.cwgc.org/visit-us/find-cemeteries-memorials/cemetery-details/13707/brisbane-general-toowong-cemetery/) on the [Commonwealth War Graves Commission’s website](https://www.cwgc.org).

-## Matroos Boesidin <small>[(30‑22‑21)](https://brisbane.discovereverafter.com/profile/31722603 "Go to Memorial Information" )</small>
+## Matroos Boesidien <small>[(30‑22‑21)](https://brisbane.discovereverafter.com/profile/31722603 "Go to Memorial Information" )</small>

-[Sailor Boesidin](https://www.cwgc.org/find-records/find-war-dead/casualty-details/7510728/boesidien/) was born in Bengkalan, Java in 1909.
+[Sailor Boesidien](https://www.cwgc.org/find-records/find-war-dead/casualty-details/7510728/boesidien/) was born in Bengkalan, Java in 1909.
 He died, aged 30, in Brisbane on 27 August 1942 while serving aboard the KPM line’s *MV Maetsuycker*.
 The vessel had evacuated from the Dutch East Indies and was redeployed transporting Australian troops to New Guinea.

 ## Samanuddin <small>[(29‑9‑11)](https://brisbane.discovereverafter.com/profile/31842498 "Go to Memorial Information" )</small>

-[Sailor Samanuddin](https://oorlogsgravenstichting.nl/personen/133335/samanuddin) was born in Dacca in 1906.
-He died in Brisbane on 16 July 1943.
+[Sailor Samanuddin](https://oorlogsgravenstichting.nl/personen/133335/samanuddin) was born in Dacca in 1906 and was a sailor in the Dutch Merchant Navy.
+He died in Brisbane on 16 July 1943 aged 37.

 ## Further Reading